-Not ready to jump into a pooled employer plan (PEP) for your 401k benefits?
-Aon Global Chief Commercial Officer for Wealth Solutions Byron Beebe, and Senior Partner and Aon PEP Leader Rick Jones address the five most common barriers to making the change.
+Not ready to jump into a pooled employer plan?
+Aon Global Chief Commercial Officer for Wealth Solutions Byron Beebe and Senior Partner and Aon PEP Leader Rick Jones address common barriers to making the change.

 Rick Jones: In several ways.
-Most importantly, the fee savings associated with a PEP benefits participants financially.
-The average savings we’re seeing in companies that have invested in our PEP instead of a standalone 401(k) plan are in the mid-40 percent range1.
-Typical 401(k) plans will deduct the cost of their services directly from participants’ earnings and balances, so if participants are experiencing 40 percent lower fees, those dollars stay in their 401(k) accounts and really add up over a career.
-In fact, some conservative calculations suggest that just these lower fees can fund an extra two years of retirement spending.
-We’re seeing some pretty significant fee savings just from 2021 to 2022 in some cases.
+Most importantly, the fee savings associated with a PEP can benefit participants financially.
+The average total plan cost savings we’re seeing in companies that have invested in our PEP instead of a standalone 401(k) plan is 48 percent.1 Typical 401(k) plans will deduct the cost of their services directly from participants’ earnings and balances, so if participants are experiencing lower fees, those dollars stay in their 401(k) accounts and add up over a career.
+In fact, some conservative calculations suggest that just these lower fees can fund an extra two years of retirement spending.2

-Byron Beebe: There is a perception that PEPs are new, and in a way they are.
-But the services and the providers of those services aren’t new.
-For instance, Voya is our recordkeeper partner and they’ve been offering these services for a long time.
-Aon’s wealth solutions business has been helping organizations with 401(k) plan design and investment selection since 401(k) plans have been in existence.
-So, the delivery of these fundamental services is the same.
-What is new is that the U.S. government has provided legislation to help us create efficiency and put all these players together in a different way.
+Byron Beebe: There is a perception that PEPs are new and need time to mature.
+But think about the providers we use.
+Voya is our recordkeeper partner, and they serve over 6 million participants and have been offering these services for a long time.
+Aon has been in the retirement consulting business for a long time, and our investment business has been helping organizations pick investments for their 401(k) lineup for decades.
+So, those foundational things aren’t new.
+What is new is that the government has provided legislation to help us create efficiency and put all these players together in a different way.
+The services that participants are going to experience and the providers are the same.

-Within the first year, we are measuring results for companies that are part of the PEP, and it’s positive.
-Lower costs, engaged participants, streamlined administration — all of these are tangible benefits.
-It’s understandable that companies need to get buy-in for something new, especially something that has such an important impact on employees.
-But the numbers make PEPs an attractive solution, and we believe plan sponsors will be compelled to move over a short period of time.
+We are also seeing data from companies that are part of the PEP, and it’s positive.
+Lower costs, engaged and satisfied participants,6 streamlined administration7 — all of these are tangible benefits.
+It’s understandable that companies need to get buy-in for something new, especially something that involves employees’ savings and trust in plan design and management.
+The numbers help make the case there.
+And we believe there are benefits to being a first mover in this highly competitive talent market as well.

-Byron Beebe: The PEP streamlines a number of things, which does affect current roles and responsibilities.
-But corporate staff will be freed up to focus on high-value projects and the strategic priorities of the organization.
-For instance, one large-scale change is that companies will no longer have to spend time internally picking investment options and/or negotiating fees for the 401(k) program on behalf of their participants.
-By having your PEP provider take on that responsibility, you’re spending less time managing the program and simultaneously incurring less risk.
-The people managing the 401(k) plan will be able to pursue opportunities that can improve other operations, like benefits and talent management, instead.
+Byron Beebe: The PEP streamlines many things, which affects current roles and responsibilities.
+We rarely talk to an organization that feels overstaffed.
+Most organizations are looking for a way to free up their team to focus on high-value projects and strategic priorities.
+For instance, one large-scale change is that companies will no longer have to spend time internally picking investment options or negotiating fees for the 401(k) program on behalf of their participants.
+Having your PEP provider take on that responsibility means you’re spending less time managing the program and simultaneously incurring less risk.

-Better yet, they won’t have to fill out their Form 5500 tax filing and sit with an auditor to go through the plan each year, nor will they have to keep up with the nuances of always-changing laws and regulations.
+Better yet, you won’t have to fill out the Form 5500 tax filing and sit with an auditor to go through the plan each year, nor will you have to keep up with the nuances of always-changing laws and regulations.

 The pandemic has caused many companies to think about how to work differently.
 The people who are spending a lot of time on these 401(k) plans today could be doing other, more strategic things.